-This simple pumpkin curry is as thick and hearty as a chili but with all the yummy, spicy flavors of an Indian curry.
-It's packed with protein and is perfect either by itself or served over basmati rice or quinoa.
+This simple pumpkin curry is creamy and hearty, with yummy, spicy flavors.
+It's loaded with protein and is perfect either by itself or served over basmati rice or quinoa.

-This one-pot pumpkin curry is so hearty and flavorful!
-It's also a simple recipe that gives this wonderful winter squash a chance to shine without overwhelming its naturally delicious flavor.
+This one-pot pumpkin curry is a simple recipe that gives this wonderful winter squash a chance to shine without overwhelming its naturally delicious flavor.

-Curry spices are terrific with winter squashes and I especially love this combination in this butternut squash curry or this curried acorn squash.
-It works like a charm in this pumpkin curry recipe as well.
-The curry sauce with garam masala and cayenne nicely complements the sweetness of the pumpkin, allowing this healthful veggie to shine.
+Winter squashes are wonderful in Indian curries.
+In this pumpkin curry the sauce with garam masala and cayenne complements the sweetness of the pumpkin, allowing this healthful veggie to shine.

 There's also a good dose of protein here in the form of vegan meat, but you can skip it if you want a thinner pumpkin curry, or substitute it with brown lentils.